zxlim/ICT2x01-p4-6/README.md

 **4. Create a Pull Request on GitHub**
 <br />
-Open 2 new PRs ("`hotfix` into `dev`" and "`hotfix` into `master`").
+Open 2 new PRs (`hotfix` into `dev` and `hotfix` into `master`).
 Provide a summary of the changes made.

 **5. Wait for PR approval**
 <br />
-2 reviewers are to check and verify the changes before approving the PR.
+2 reviewers are to check and verify the changes before approving the PRs.
 One of the reviewers must be the Team Lead.
-Reviewers have the right to request for changes to the PR by providing comments to support their justification.
+Reviewers have the right to request for changes to the PRs by providing comments to support their justification.

 **6. Perform merge commits via GitHub**
 <br />
-Once approval requirements have been met, use the `Merge Commit` feature on the respective PR page to merge into the `dev` and `master` branches.
-Merging shall only be done by the Team Lead.
+Once approval requirements have been met, the Team Lead will perform a merge from the `hotfix/` branch onto the `dev` and `master` branches.